aws-samples/aws-codepipeline-dotnet-lambda/README.md

 Here is the typical development environment that you will need.
 - Mac OS lates version or Linux (supported distros for .NET core 3.1) with latest updates.
-- .NET Core 3.1 or higher.
-- AWS CLI
 - AWS Dotnet Lambda CLI
+- .NET Core 3.1
+- .NET Core Global Tool Amazon.Lambda.Tools Version 4.0.0

 ## 3a.
 Create an AWS CodeCommit repository